ecaballerob/MicrocontrollerLaboratory/Practice1/README.md

 9. Scroll down and click the resistance ‘R.’ This action will close the component selection window and take you back to the schematic sheet.
 10. Place the component in the schematic by clicking wherever you want it to be.
 You can zoom in or out the ‘scroll’ of your mouse.
 11. With the mouse over the ‘R’ component, press the key [R].
 You will see how the component rotates 90°; you do not need to click on the component to rotate it.
 12. Click on the middle of the component and select: Properties→Edit value...
 You can get the same result on the component by positioning the curse above it and pressing the key [V].
-Also with the key [E], you will have a window with the more general properties, as show in Fig. 2.
+Also with the key [E], you will have a window with the more general properties.
 When you click the right mouse button on the component, all the possible ‘shortcut keys’ actions will appear.
 13. The value of the component appears.
 Replace the current value ‘R’ for ‘1k’ and click ‘OK.’
 Do not modify the reference field (R?), this option is automatically modified later.
-The value inside the resistor should now be ‘1k,’ as shown in Fig. 3.
+The value inside the resistor should now be ‘1k,’.
 14. If you made a mistake and want to delete a component, you must right-click the mouse on the component and select ‘Delete.’
 This action will delete the component from the schematic.
 Also, you can delete it by pressing the key [Del] and hovering the mouse over it.
 15. You can duplicate an existing component in your schematic by positioning the cursor on the component and pressing the key [C].
 Then, click on the wanted position to place the new component.
 16. Press right click on the resistance.
 Select ‘Drag.’
 Reposition the component and left click to drop it.
 The same function can be done by clicking the key [G].
 You can use the key [R] to rotate the component.
 NOTE: The right-click option ‘Move X’ (equivalent to key [M]) is a viable option to move any compenent, but is used for components that have not been connected.